Are Necklaces Possessed?

 Next, look at them in context.
 They are fabulous, and they add just the right detail and flexibility on each strand.
 Here you can see the spessartite nestled next to the golden pearls.

 Time for the first martini to celebrate real progress.
 Yes!
 But, still not quite there.

 The initial design called for golden freshwater pearls.
 As Gini and I looked at the layout, we knew we needed a little more for a home run.

 We searched our inventory for golden South Sea pearls.
 WHO pairs South Sea pearls with Mother of Pearl?
 Long and short, when a design speaks, White Orchid Studio listens and then grins.

 Finally, time to get serious about bringing “Possessed” to life for you to enjoy.
 Any idea how many times each strand was created, finished, torn apart, created again, measured, added from the top to the bottom?
 You really don’t want to know.

-It was “hand me the second martini” time, and a time I would gladly mix a martini for Gini.
-But, she abstains.
+It was “hand me the second martini” time, and a time I would gladly mix a martini for anyone else in the shop.

-Is it bad to be the martini drinker on the team?
-NO, as long as you use great gin, three olives, very dry, straight up, please.
+Is it bad to be a martini drinker?
+NO, as long as you use great gin, three olives, a little dirty, very dry, straight up, please.